What is 'Flat Feet' in Children and is it Something to Worry About?

 Treatment of flat foot is subject to great controversy.
 Reaching an agreement between health-care providers on how we should define and classify a flat foot is difficult.
 Consequently, evidence from the published research is too limited to draw definitive conclusions about treatments for children’s flat feet.
 A recent review of studies found limited evidence to justify non-surgical treatments for flat foot.

 Flat feet require treatment only if clearly associated with pain or decreased function.
-Managing the underlying cause or disease is of highest priority; just treating the symptoms should be secondary.
+Managing the underlying cause of the disease is of the highest priority; just treating the symptoms should be secondary.

 If the flat foot is observed in a child who is overweight and has knock knees, or in a child with excess joint flexibility and poor footwear, each of these factors could be contributing to the symptoms, and each should be addressed.

 If a child’s quality of life is affected by how their feet look, feel, or function, then the associated issues should be addressed and it is often best to seek professional advice sooner rather than later.
 Our resident Podiatrist Sophie is on hand to offer any advice needed so why not call us on 0117 9420200 or you can book online by visiting our online booking system.